Antisemitism in Turkey: Books, print media and theatre

-In 1974, as president of the Beyoğlu Youth Group of the Islamist MSP Party, Erdoğan wrote, directed and played the lead role in a play titled "Mas-Kom-Ya" (Mason-Komünist-Yahudi [Mason-Communist-Jew]), which presented freemasonry, communism and Judaism as evil.
+In 1974, as president of the Beyoğlu Youth Group of the Islamist MSP Party, Erdoğan wrote, directed, and played the lead role in a play titled "Mas-Kom-Ya" (Mason-Komünist-Yahudi [Mason-Communist-Jew]), which presented freemasonry, communism, and Judaism as evil.

-Antisemitism in film and television
+Film and television

 In 2006, the film Valley of the Wolves: Iraq was screened in Turkey.
 Many critics regarded it as anti-American and antisemitic.
 The latter charge is based on the fact that the film has a scene where a Jewish doctor, an employee in the U.S. Army, trades bodies of prisoners of the Abu Ghraib detention centre.

-Footage from the Turkish TV show Ayrilik ("Farewell") tells a story of love with operation Cast Lead in the background.
-The footage prompted the Israeli Foreign Ministry in October 2009 to summon the charge d'affaires of Turkey in Israel, D. Ozen to give explanations.
+Footage from the Turkish TV show Ayrılık ("Farewell") tells a story of love with Operation Cast lead in the background.
+The footage prompted the Israeli Foreign Ministry in October 2009 to summon the chargé d'affaires of Turkey in Israel, D. Ozen to give explanations.
 Discontents were made as to the scene where the actors depicting Israeli soldiers shoot Palestinian "soldiers" and kill a Palestinian girl, as well as to a number of other scenes.
-The officials of the Israeli Foreign Ministry stated that "the scene, does not have even a remote connection to the reality and depicts the Israeli army as the murderers of innocent children."
-In Israel, note that this is not a private initiative, since the series was shown on state channel.
+The officials of the Israeli Foreign Ministry stated that "the scene does not have even a remote connection to… reality and depicts the Israeli army as the murderers of innocent children."

-In January 2010, after new TV series Valley of the Wolves: Ambush was aired in Turkey, the Turkish ambassador to Israel Oguz Chellikol was summoned to the Foreign Ministry of Israel for explanations.
+In January 2010, after the new TV series Valley of the Wolves: Ambush was aired in Turkey, the Turkish ambassador to Israel, Oğuz Çelikol, was summoned to the Israeli Foreign Ministry for explanations.
 The Israel dissatisfaction was a scene where the agents of the Mossad, as performed by the Turkish actors, kidnapped Turkish children and took the Turkish ambassador and his family as hostages.
 The Deputy Minister for Foreign Affairs of Israel, Danny Ayalon, in a conversation with the Turkish ambassador expressed his opinion that "the scene, similar to the one shown in the series, make life of Jews in Turkey unsafe."
-At that meeting, Ayalon defiantly violated several rules of diplomatic etiquette, that eventually led to diplomatic scandal.
-Oguz Chellikol himself condemned the resumption of the said Turkish TV show series.
+At that meeting, Ayalon defiantly violated several rules of diplomatic etiquette, which eventually led to a diplomatic scandal.
+Oğuz Çelikol himself condemned the resumption of the said Turkish TV show series.

 Attacks on Jews are also heard on Turkish television.
 Representatives of the Jewish community in Turkey in early 2009 expressed concern about the antisemitic statements that were expressed in a number of television programs.